Lenard-Code/Graph-Data-Heist/README.md

 - Fetch detailed information about users, groups, and applications.
 - Handle pagination automatically using `@odata.nextLink`.
 - Save results to separate JSON files.
-- ASCII art and disclaimer for educational purposes.

 ## Disclaimer